-- 47.-(1) Part 3 and this Part come into operation on the day after this Act receives Royal Assent. - (2) The other provisions of this Act come into operation on such day or days as the Department of Justice may by order appoint. - (3) An order under this section may contain such transitional provision and such transitory modifications of this Act as appear to the Department of Justice to be necessary or expedient in connection with any provision brought into operation by the order. - (4) This Act may be cited as the Justice (No. 2) Act (Northern Ireland) 2015.
+- 61.-(1) Section 28(2) and (3), Part 3 (other than section 48) and this Part come into operation on the day after this Act receives Royal Assent. - (2) The other provisions of this Act come into operation on such day or days as the Department of Justice may by order appoint. - (3) An order under this section may contain such transitional provision and such transitory modifications of this Act as appear to the Department of Justice to be necessary or expedient in connection with any provision brought into operation by the order. - (4) This Act may be cited as the Justice (No. 2) Act (Northern Ireland) 2016.